ordercloud-api/ordercloud-javascript-sdk/readmes/MIGRATION_GUIDE.md

     Me.ListProducts({filters: { xp: { Color: 'red' } } })
     ```

+* The schema for errors has changed.
+Please refer to the [error handling section](../README.md#handling-errors-🐛) in the readme.

 ## version 2.x.x to version 3.x.x

 * `ApiClient` renamed to `Sdk` to prevent name clash with new API resource [ApiClient](https://ordercloud.io/api-reference/seller/api-clients).